-Do you dream of setting up your own home studio but have always found the cost too high?
-Fear not help is at hand.
+Have you dreamed of setting up your own home studio but have always found the cost too high?
+Fear not; help is at hand.
 All you need is the space to take photographs and some basic equipment.
 The tips in this article will have you up and running in no time at all.

-1. Check Out the Free Ads in Your Local Paper
+1. Check Out the Free Ads in Your Area

 See if somebody is upgrading and selling their used home studio equipment.
 I bought my first lighting set-up, a set of Courtney Studio lights, in just this way.
 Also check out if they are selling any other accessories like flash meters and synchronization (sync) cords.

 2. Create Your Own Backdrops